-The corn snake is one of the most popular snake pets and is a great choice for beginners as well as experienced herp keepers.
-According to The Corn Snake.co.uk, this species makes a great pet because they have a docile temperament, are easy to care for, are attractive and interesting, have few health problems, and can live 15 to 20 years.
+The corn snake (Pantherophis guttatus) is one of the most popular snake pets.
+It's a great choice for beginners as well as experienced herp keepers.
+This species makes a great pet because they are attractive, have a docile temperament, and are easy to care for.
+The also have few health problems and can live 15 to 20 years.

 Corn Snake Pattern and Size

 Corn snakes are available in a variety of color patterns.
-A snake with the classic color morph is red-orange, with black markings, and is known as a Carolina.
+A"Carolina" corn snake with the classic color morph is red-orange, with black markings.
 All About Corn Snakes shows the great variety of colors available for corn snakes, including white, gray, pink, yellow, and other shades of orange.
 Some types have bands of color while others will have stripes that run the length of their body.
 Corn snakes reach four to six feet in length as adults.

 Habitat and Housing for Corn Snakes

-According to the Maryland Zoo, corn snakes are native to the eastern United States.
+Corn snakes are native to the eastern United States.
 Their range extends from New Jersey to Florida, and west to Louisiana.
-In captivity, Reptiles Magazine recommends housing a corn snake in at least a 20-gallon aquarium.
+In captivity, a corn snake needs at least a 20-gallon aquarium.
 They are solitary animals and should not be housed with other snakes.
 No special lighting is needed, but they do require a temperature gradient with a hot spot of 85°F at one end.
 The bottom of the cage can be lined with non-aromatic shavings, newspaper, or a reptile carpet.

 Corn Snake Feeding Requirements

-The common kingsnake is a great starter snake.
-Kingsnakes are good pets because they are easy to care for, have calm temperaments, are inexpensive, and are available in a variety of colors.
+The common kingsnake (Lampropeltis getulus) makes for good snake pet because they are not difficult to care for, have calm temperaments, are inexpensive, and are available in a variety of colors.